 As mentioned earlier other cars may travel the stages but none of them are classified as Safety Cars.
 The Club Stewards may chose to drive the stages, the Time Keeper, Chief Marshal maybe a Deputy or Assistant Clerk of the Course.

-You won’t see the MSA Steward or Clerk of the Course out and about on MV Stages.
+You won’t see the Motorsport UK Steward or Clerk of the Course out and about on MV Stages.
 They are confined to Rally HQ.

 It may seem to be a lot of cars, but they all have a job to do and they should all be prepared to fix issues they see.